 Local effects of uncontrolled cancer growth within the gland include compression of normal structures, such as the urethra tube; unregulated growth will cause blood vessel disruption resulting in bleeding and clots.

-As cancer cells become more malignant, cells develop the ability to break off and spread in the bloodstream and lymphatics and establish new cancer growths called metastasis.
+As the cancer cells become more malignant, cells develop the ability to break off and spread in the bloodstream and lymphatics and establish new cancer growths called metastasis.
 These metastatic cancer deposits occur most commonly in lymph nodes and bones.
 The lymphatic channels are present throughout the body, including the prostate, and are typically clearing waste from cells.
 The lymph nodes are pea-sized structures that filter waste and are located near all organs within the body.
 Eventually, the lymph nodes drain into the blood vessels.
 For prostate cancer, the lymphatic system is where cancer cells may spread to or near the bladder or elsewhere in the pelvis.